 This was looted from the Summer Palace in Beijing in 1861.

-This prosthetic arm worn by Russell Walker Byford, from Colchester after he lost an arm in October 1916 in France.
+This prosthetic arm worn by Russell Walker Byford, from Colchester after he lost an arm in France in 1916.
 He subsequently played football for Colchester Town and Coggeshall.

 Banjo and presentation tray